head-first-kubernetes/head-first-kubernetes.github.io/index.md

 In keeping with this principle, we would like to fiddle with Kubernetes. kubectl - the CLI tool for Kubernetes lets us do just that.

-For starters, we should just type kubectl in our terminal and see what that does:
+For starters, we should just type kubectl in our terminal and see what that goes:

 ```console
 $ kubectl